Gift in your Will

 I give […]% of the residue of my real and personal estate to the Royal Free Charity (Registered Charity Number 1165672) of Pond Street, London NW3 2QG (for the work of ….. - area of work that you wish to support, if any).
 The receipt of the Honorary Treasurer or the proper officer for the time being of the Royal Free Charity shall be a complete discharge to my executors.

 I give the sum of [...in words] pounds (£… in figures) to the Royal Free Charity (Registered Charity Number 1165672) of Pond Street, London NW3 2QG (for the work of ….. - area of work that you wish to support, if any).
 The receipt of the Honorary Treasurer or other proper officer for the time being of the Royal Free Charity shall be a complete discharge to my executors.

 I give to the Royal Free Charity (Registered Charity Number 1165672) of Pond Street, London NW3 2QG absolutely, my […name and description of item].

 Why do I need a Will?

 Making a Will is the only way to be certain that your money and possessions go to the people and causes you care about.
 If you die without a valid Will your entire estate, depending on your circumstances, could be passed on to the Crown.

-This can happen if you haven’t made a Will, have cancelled your Will, or your Will has been incorrectly signed or witnessed making it invalid.
+This can happen if you haven’t made a Will, have cancelled your Will, or your Will has been incorrectly signed or witnessed.
 If you do not have a Will, we recommend that you use a solicitor or professional Will writing service when making your Will to ensure it is legal and valid.